stoplightio/spectral/docs/guides/4d-overrides.md

 ### Caveats

-Please bear in mind that overrides are only applied to the _root_ documents.
+Overrides are only applied to the _root_ documents.
 If your documents have any external dependencies, i.e. $refs, the overrides won't apply.

 **Example:**